pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

 ### Immediate Priorities

-1. **Google Authentication Configuration**:
-   - Configure Google OAuth in Google Cloud Console
-   - Set up Supabase to work with Google authentication
+1. **Database Migration Implementation**:
-   - Apply the fixed database migration for Google user profile handling
+   - Connect the application to the new consolidated database
-   - Configure redirect URLs in Supabase dashboard (not via migration)
+   - Update environment variables with new Supabase project details
+   - Verify all database functionality works with the consolidated schema
+   - Migrate essential data from the original database if needed
+   - Monitor for any database-related issues after switching

+2. **Google Authentication Stability**:
-   - Test the authentication flow thoroughly
+   - Complete testing of authentication flow with SQL function fixes

-2. **Google Workspace Integration**:
-   - Implement Google Workspace services adapter
-   - Create Google Calendar integration for event timelines
-   - Set up Google Drive integration for document storage
+   - Monitor for any additional profile creation issues
+   - Ensure robust error handling for authentication edge cases
-   - Implement Google Tasks integration for work assignments
+   - Implement additional logging if needed for troubleshooting

+3. **Google Workspace Integration Simplification**:
+   - Complete verification of Drive functionality after simplification
+   - Update user documentation to reflect the temporary unavailability of Calendar and Tasks
+   - Plan timeline for re-enabling Calendar and Tasks when ready
+   - Ensure proper handling of authentication despite limited service scope

-3. **Customer Portal Development**: 🔄 IN PROGRESS
+4. **Customer Portal Development**: 🔄 IN PROGRESS
    - Implement customer portal interface ✅
    - Implement rental management features with Current RMS integration 🔄
    - Create document submission system